lux-org/lux/doc/source/guide/export.rst

     df.recommendation["Distribution"]

-You can also access the vis represented by the current context via the property `current_vis`.
+You can also access the vis represented by the current intent via the property `current_vis`.

 .. code-block:: python